sarnold/foss-2017-presentations/scale/handson_iot.rst

   - Evaluate some eval boards
   - Understand the hardware limitations
   - Evaluate the kernel and runtime needs
-  - Evauluate performance/other reqs vs. BoM costs
+  - Evaluate performance/other reqs vs. BoM costs

 Where to Go Next
 ================